rytswd/Homerecipe/README.md

 # Homerecipe
-Recipe to cook my `$HOME`
+Recipe to cook my `$HOME` :yum:

 ## My `$HOME` isn't probably your `$HOME`...
 This is rather my own recipe, which may not work for you.
-<http://dotfiles.github.io/> provides all the alternative ways to handle dotfiles.
+<http://dotfiles.github.io/> provides many alternative ways to handle dotfiles.

 I created this repo because I wanted to wrap up dotfiles I already had into one bundle.
 This repository contains all of my personal setup in `dotfiles` and `recipes` directories.